 Only in retrospect did Alvarez realize she had no need to worry, for the pilot of the lead C-17 understood what his aircraft could and could not do.
-He also knew waiting until the last possible second to see if the oncoming Arizona Air Guard pilots would flinch first was a non-starter, not with a hundred plus soldiers lined up and on their feet in the cargo bay with nothing to keep themselves from tumbling about all over the place during a sudden maneuver save the tentative grasp they had on nylon web static lines attacked to a thin wire cable.
-Fighting every instinct that demanded he juke sharply to the right in order to avoid the oncoming F-16s, the pilot of the lead C-17 eased into a slow, steady turn, hoping as he did so the pilots of the oncoming fighters would do likewise.
-What the transports behind his did was not an immediate concern.
+He also knew waiting until the last possible second to see if the oncoming Arizona Air Guard pilots would flinch first was a non-starter, not with a hundred plus soldiers lined up and on their feet in the cargo bay with nothing to keep themselves from tumbling about all over the place during a sudden maneuver—save the tentative grasp they had on nylon web static lines attached to a thin wire cable.
+Fighting every instinct that demanded he juke sharply to the right in order to avoid the oncoming F-16s, the pilot of the lead C-17 eased into a slow, steady turn, hoping as he did so that the pilots of the oncoming fighters would do likewise.
+What the transports behind him did was not an immediate concern.
 Saving his ass, those of his crew, the rangers he was responsible for, and even the lives of the Air National Guard pilots coming straight at him was.

 Without having to be as careful as the transport’s pilot needed to be, the second Alvarez saw the lead transport’s right wing begin to dip, she called out to her wingman.
 “BREAK, BREAK, BREAK,” over the radio a split second before giving her joystick a quick jerk to the right.
 Though the controls of her F-16 were fly-by-wire that did not rely on physical strength to control the aircraft’s flight surfaces, this was not the time to hold anything back.
 She put her all into this effort, hoping as the G force of her radical maneuver began to push her into her seat her wingman was doing likewise.